engineer-ece/Home/README.md

+My mother make a promise to me.
+If I go to meet the girl i love.
+I will die.
+So.
+She as to come to see me.
+I so worry about this promise.
+God help me.
 * I only talk to my family members.
 * I not talk to anyone , even some relative,neighbours
 * I not disture other, so you should not disture me.